newlinedeveloper/HLD-projects/Ride-sharing-app/readme.md

-Here's a detailed **System Design for a Ride-Sharing Platform like Uber or Lyft**, covering all key aspects:
+## System Design for a Ride-Sharing Platform like Uber or Lyft

 ---